Finding Moments in Video Collections Using Natural Language

-Our strategy for implementing the efficient retrieval stage with our approach is to index video clip features $\featurevideo$ for each video $\video$.
-At query time, the system retrieves moments in a greedy fashion by retrieving top clips corresponding to the language feature $\featurelanguage$ for query $\languagequery$.
-For the re-ranking stage, we score and re-rank the set of moments containing the retrieved clips with the more expensive Cost~(\ref{eqn:cost_alignment}).
-To boost recall during re-ranking, we re-train our \modelnameabbr{} model using the top-retrieved moments from the retrieval stage.
+We train the ``\modelnameabbr{} (clips)'' model with cost~(\ref{eqn:cost_alignment_euclidean}), which is an approximation of cost~(\ref{eqn:cost_alignment_chamfer}).
+For the re-ranking stage, we score and re-rank the set of moments containing the top retrieved clips with the more expensive cost~(\ref{eqn:cost_alignment_chamfer}) via the \modelnameabbr{} (TEF) model.
 This strategy is illustrated in Figure~\ref{fig:retrieval_overview}.
-While this efficient retrieval with re-ranking strategy is not guaranteed to retrieve the best moment in terms of Cost~(\ref{eqn:cost_alignment}), we are able to effectively return the correct moment in practice (see Section~\ref{sec:experiments}).
+While this efficient retrieval with re-ranking strategy is not guaranteed to retrieve the best moment in terms of cost~(\ref{eqn:cost_alignment_chamfer}), we are able to effectively return the correct moment in practice (see Section~\ref{sec:experiments}).
 Moreover, our approach allows for retrieval of any moment from any video, which is in contrast to proposal-based methods~\cite{Gao2018CTAPCT} that discard clips from videos.

 While MCN~\cite{hendricks2017localizing} can also index features corresponding to video moments, our approach offers an advantage with respect to the index size.
-For our clip-alignment approach, only $N$ clips are indexed for a video.
+For our clip-alignment approach, only $N_c$ clips are indexed for a video.
 For MCN, all possible-length moments must be indexed as the model relies on aggregated features over the moments.
-Assuming maximum moment length of $K$ clips results in an index of size $NK-\frac{1}{2}K(K-1)$ for a video.
-For the datasets considered in this paper, this results in $6\times$--$12\times$ increase in the index size.
-This increase is expected to get even worse when longer, more complex moments need to be considered, thus increasing the value of $K$.
+Assuming maximum moment length of $L$ clips, this results in an index of size $N_cL-\frac{1}{2}L(L-1)$ for a video.

+For example, suppose we have a one-minute long video with clip length of $3$ seconds.
+Therefore, we have $N_c = 60\textrm{s} / 3\textrm{s} = 20$ clips in the video.
+Suppose we allow for a max moment length of $L=5$ clips.
+Plugging these quantities into the equation yields $N_cL-\frac{1}{2}L(L-1) = 20 \times 5 - 0.5 \times 5 \times (5 - 1) = 90$ possible moments in the video.
+Let $d$ denote the dimension of the shared visual-text embedding.
+As MCN requires indexing all possible moments, for this example, its index size corresponds to $90d$.
+Conversely, STAL indexes clips effectively reducing the index size to $20d$.
+For the datasets considered in this paper, this results in $6\times$--$12\times$ decrease of the index size of our approach compared to MCN.
+This difference is expected to get even larger when longer, more complex moments need to be considered, thus increasing the value of $L$.